b-robotized/b_ctrldbox_commissioning/docs/SETUP_COMMMISSIONING.md

 ### 2.4 Launch the robot commands

-To run scenario commands from the container, refer to `LAUNCH.md` for commands specific to your robot type.
+To run scenario commands from the container, refer to the `LAUNCH.md` file in the corresponding `workspaces/<robot>/` directory.

-Robot commands for a specific manufacturer can be found in this repo, [on the corresponding branch](https://github.com/b-robotized/b_ctrldbox_commissioning/branches) (e.g. `kuka-master` for [kuka](https://github.com/b-robotized/b_ctrldbox_commissioning/tree/kuka-master))

 ### 2.5 Stop the container: `stop.sh`